Stagecoach East Midlands

 Stagecoach East Midlands is a bus operator providing local and regional services across the East Midlands, the city of Kingston upon Hull and Lincolnshire.
 The company is a subsidiary of the Stagecoach Group.

 The company is headquartered and registered in Lincoln, and is registered under 6 sub-division brands: Stagecoach in Bassetlaw, Stagecoach in Mansfield, Stagecoach Grimsby-Cleethorpes, Stagecoach in Hull, Stagecoach in Lincolnshire and Stagecoach in Newark.

 Services

 East Midlands

 Stagecoach first entered the East Midlands with the purchase of former National Bus Company subsidiary East Midland Motor Services in 1989, following a bus war which was condemned by local Labour MPs in a Parliamentary early day motion.
-In 1996, Stagecoach East Midlands would go on to acquire employee-owned former municipal operator Chesterfield Transport, the combined Chesterfield operation later being transferred to Stagecoach Yorkshire.
+In 1995, Stagecoach East Midlands went on to acquire employee-owned former municipal operator Chesterfield Transport, the combined Chesterfield operation later being transferred to Stagecoach Yorkshire.
+While Stagecoach East Midlands was reorganised to integrate Stagecoach in Lincolnshire and Kingston upon Hull under one business headquartered in Lincoln in 2006, the Chesterfield operation was transferred to Stagecoach Yorkshire, resulting in the closure of Stagecoach's divisional head office in the town.

 Services are currently run under the Stagecoach in Bassetlaw and Stagecoach in Mansfield subsidiaries, operating services in Worksop and Mansfield respectively, as well as surrounding areas.
 Stagecoach in Mansfield are also home to the Pronto inter-town express service, operating between Chesterfield, Mansfield and Nottingham, formerly run in a joint operation with trentbarton.